Most Profitable Franchises in

 Well, isn't this the million-dollar question?

-And while it's impossible to determine a specific figure, it's essential you research your chosen franchise system before you sign on the dotted line.
+And while it's impossible to determine a specific figure, it's essential you research your chosen franchise model before you sign on the dotted line.

 The Franchise Disclosure Document (FDD) details everything you need to know about investing in your franchise, from understanding the typical income/overheads to recognizing your obligations and the more subtle terms of your agreement.